Taiwan’s trade deal application sets up showdown with China

 Taiwan and China already peacefully coexist as members of the same trade organization as both are part of the World Trade Organization, although Taiwan is a member as "the Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu.”
 Eager to eliminate as many political barriers as possible, Taiwan’s government used the same designation in its application to join the CPTPP.

 China’s Taiwan Affairs Office laid out its stance on a possible Taiwanese application earlier this month, saying in a statement on Sept.
-8 that Taiwan must adhere to Beijing’s "one-China principle” and any other countries must avoid implying Taiwan is a sovereign country in their dealings with Taipei.
+8 that Taiwan must adhere to Beijing’s "One-China principle” and any other countries must avoid implying Taiwan is a sovereign country in their dealings with Taipei.

 That likely means that China needs to join before Taiwan, and the official title of Taiwan can’t be the "Republic of China,” according to Henry Gao, associate professor of law at Singapore Management University, who has written extensively on Chinese law and the World Trade Organization.